Sdzial0/lab5/labreport5.md

 For FullScreenPokemon, the number of contributors is 11.
 The number of lines of code are 41850, with 415556 added, and 373706 removed.

+For MxM the number of contributors is 5.
+The number of lines of code is 26543.

+For Click it 'n' Ticket the number of contributors is 6 with 1138 lines of code.